TheOathMan/SubShift/README.md

 ```

 ## Note
-I tested the script in two file formats '.ass' and '.srt'.
+I tested the script in two file formats `.ass` and `.srt`.
 Other formates are supported because timestamp format in other file formats fall under these two.
 So make backup before using the script just in case.